Comparison

 WinSCP supports FTP, FTPS, SFTP, SCP, S3, and WebDAV.
 It's particularly strong with SFTP and SCP - the SSH-based protocols that sysadmins rely on daily.
 It integrates with PuTTY's authentication agent (Pageant), handles SSH host key verification properly, and supports advanced SSH features like tunneling.
 If you're managing Linux servers, WinSCP speaks your language.

-FTPie covers FTP, FTPS, SFTP, and WebDAV.
+FTPie covers FTP, FTPS, SFTP, and WebDAV, plus NAS shares over SMB.
 It doesn't support SCP or S3 (S3 is on the roadmap).
-Where FTPie differs is cloud storage — Google Drive, Dropbox, OneDrive, pCloud, Box, and Mega are built in alongside the traditional protocols.
+Where FTPie differs is cloud storage - Google Drive, Dropbox, OneDrive, pCloud, Box, Mega, Koofr, and OpenDrive are built in alongside the traditional protocols, with dedicated connectors for self-hosted ownCloud, NextCloud, and SeaFile.
 You manage everything from the same interface.

 So if you're connecting to servers, both work.
 If you also need cloud storage, FTPie has it.
 If you need SCP or S3 today, WinSCP has it.